 One of my recipes was recently featured in The Vegan Kind’s lifestyle subscription box.
 Not only are they a huge brand in the vegan community, but I got to share a Caribbean recipe that I love.
 This was a huge highlight!

 Can you share a story about the biggest mistake you made when you were first starting?
-Can you tell us what lesson you learned from that?

 When I first started on Instagram, I shared a Spag Bowl that I made using a vegetarian mince, which I assumed was vegan.
 I was, of course, called out and received a few comments alerting me that the mince was not vegan.
 After this, I made sure to always check ingredients and never assume!
 But mainly that we all make mistakes when adopting a new diet and that’s completely fine.

 What is the biggest misconception about social media?
-What was the practice that has helped you with your strategy?

 I’d say that the biggest misconception, is that being a food blogger is easy.
 Highlighted in my process earlier, there’s more that goes into it then just snapping a picture and posting it.
 Often when out reviewing a restaurant, you do get the stares and giggles from others when you pull out your camera or lighting device.
 But at the end of the day, you’re there to work with the restaurant or to build your following to a place where you can begin working with restaurants so I quickly overcame that initial embarrassment!